 This type of therapy also can irritate healthy tissue.
 Your vagina might get swollen and tender.
 Sex may be painful.

-Chemotherapy (“Chemo”).
-This kills or stops the growth of cancer cells using medications.
-You might take them by mouth or get them through an IV.
-If you have squamous cell vaginal cancer, your doctor might prescribe a chemo treatment in lotion or cream form.
+Chemotherapy (“ chemo ”).
+This uses medication to kill or stop the growth of cancer cells.
+You might take the medication by mouth or get it injected into a vein (intravenous or IV).
+In some cases, your doctor might give you a chemo in lotion or cream form.

 - Wait to have sex until your late teen years or beyond.

 - Don’t have sex with more than one partner.

 - Don’t have sex with someone who has more than one partner.

 - If you smoke, stop.
 If you don’t smoke, don’t start.